BXTechnician/BXTechnician/README.md

 I am currently studying to become a Full Stack Web Developer.

-🌱 I’m currently learning Full Stack Web Development.(Just started on FreeCodeCamp.org)
+🌱 I’m currently learning Full Stack Web Development.

 💞️ I’m looking to collaborate on anything where I can learn from.